santiagohermo/dissertation_template/README.md

 You can of course use any other Latex commands to customize your dissertation.

-To change your name and university, customize the commands in lines 109-110 of the `dissertation.tex` file.
+To change your affiliation customize the commands in lines 109-110 of the `dissertation.tex` file.

 ```tex
 %% University details